Chlamydia infections in women

 - You are worried that you might have chlamydia

-Centers for Disease Control and Prevention.
+Centers for Disease Control and Prevention website.
 Chlamydial infections in adolescents and adults.

 Geisler WM.
 Diagnosis and management of uncomplicated chlamydia trachomatis infections in adolescents and adults: summary of evidence reviewed for the 2015 centers for disease control and prevention sexually transmitted diseases treatment guidelines.
 Clin Infect Dis.
 2015;(61):774-784.
 PMID: 26602617